Britain's FTSE rallies to snap eight-day losing streak

 But he added that the likes of Glencore, BP and Shell had demonstrated the ability to manage the challenging commodity environment effectively, leaving opportunities in the London-listed market.

 Mining companies were also boosted by the EU announcing plans to register Chinese and Russian steel imports, which could result in duties.
-Glencore led the sector higher, gaining 2.5 percent on the back of an upgrade from JP Morgan.
+Glencore led the sector higher, gaining over 5 percent on the back of an upgrade from JP Morgan.

-Among mid-caps, software maker Aveva lost around a third of its share price as its deal with Schneider Electric fell through.
-(Editing by Estelle Shirbon)
+Among mid-caps, software maker Aveva lost over a third of its share price as its deal with Schneider Electric fell through.
+(Editing by Catherine Evans and Angus MacSwan)